 The next step is to simply copy/paste.
 But you will want to make sure that you’ve highlighted the webfont option, just like we discussed before.

 Most themes have a place for you to insert code into the <head> of the site automatically.
-In Divi’s case, for instance, you would go into Theme Options – Integrations and paste this code into the field labeled Add code to the Head of your blog.
+In the case of Divi, for instance, you would go into Theme Options – Integrations and paste this code into the field labeled Add code to the Head of your blog.

 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.7.1/css/all.css" integrity="sha384-fnmOCqbTlWIlj8LyTjo7mOUStjsKC4pOpQbqyi7RrhN7udi9RwhKkMHpvLbHG9Sr" crossorigin="anonymous">